 Blanket Finish – When so many horses cross the wire that is looks like a blanket, many times resulting in a photo finish.

 Book - A sportsbook inside a casino, a stand-alone structure, or an individual who sets odds and accepts wagers on the outcome of horse races and sporting events.

 Bookie - A short term for bookmaker, the person who takes your bets.
-Back in the day bets were mainly taken on sports events or horse and car racing, but nowadays bets can be taken on many different types of social events as in political races, the entertainment industry such as who will win the Oscar, Grammy or Emmy awards.
-In fact, your bookie can take wagers on how many children a celebrity couple may have, or how long a Royal Couple will stay together.
+Back in the day bets were mainly taken on sports events or horse and car racing, but nowadays bets can be taken on many different types of social events as in political races, the entertainment industry, such as who will win the Oscar, Grammy or Emmy awards.
+In fact, your bookie can take wagers on how many vote a political candidate may get in an election, or how long a Royal Couple will stay together.
 If anything at all is happening I'm pretty sure your bookie will accept your bet.

 Bookmaker – See Bookie.

 Clocker - Someone who times the workouts of the horses at the track.